 To ward off potential bacteria, it’s important to clean baby bottles thoroughly and as quickly as possible after the baby is done eating.
 By starting with a quick rinse, you can ensure that most leftover milk particles will be washed away.
 To get a really thorough and deep clean for your baby’s bottles, you’ll want to use a dish soap created specifically for cleaning them.

 Many brands of regular dish soaps are petroleum-based soaps.
-This is usually fine for regular run of the mill dish washing, but may be the wrong choice for washing plastic baby bottles.
-Petroleum-based soaps leave a filmy residue on plastic bottles and can be bothersome when you’re trying to be sure that the baby’s bottles are all pristinely clean.
+This is usually fine for regular run of the mill dish washing but may be the wrong choice for washing plastic baby bottles.
+Petroleum-based soaps leave a filmy residue on plastic bottles and can be bothersome when you’re trying to ensure that the baby’s bottles are all pristinely clean.

 Choosing a free and clear mild detergent will help ensure your baby is both safe and healthy.